Let’s be real, when it comes to the history and culture of Australia’s First Nations people there's a lot of misinformation out there.

 Just a few years ago, archaeologists uncovered grinding stones fragments more than 30, 000-years-old.
 In these fragments starch was found, leading many to believe that Aboriginal people are very likely the world’s first bread makers.
 A trip out to Outback NSW quickly reveals that when it comes to ‘firsts’, First Nations people were doing much more than non-Indigenous Australians have ever known.

-Watch the full three part documentary series Stuff Everyone Should Know About Australia on 10 play.
+Watch season one and two of this documentary series Stuff Everyone Should Know About Australia on 10 play on demand.